google/clasp/docs/develop.md

 - Use `npm run lint` to find common style errors.
 TravisCI will autodetect these errors too.
 - Download [sort-imports](https://marketplace.visualstudio.com/items?itemName=amatiasq.sort-imports) for VSC to automatically sort imports.
+- Use `npm run prettier` to make the code pretty.

 ### Generate Docs